How to do Splits

 Confining the queen.
 Another variation on this is to just confine the queen two weeks before the flow so there is less brood to care for and free up nurse bees to forage.
 This also helps with Varroa as it skips a brood cycle or two.
 This is a good choice if you don't want more hives and you like the queen.
 You can put her in a regular cage or put her in a #5 hardware cloth push in cage to limit where she can lay.
 They will eventually chew under the hardware cloth cage, but it should set her back for a while.

 Cutdown Split/Combine.
+The main reason to do this is that you don't have strong enough hives for a good cut down split.
 This is a way to get the same number of hives, new queens and a good crop.
 You set up two hives right next to each other (touching would be good).
 Two weeks before the main flow you remove all the open brood and most of the stores from both hives, and the queen from one hive, and put it in a hive at a different location (the same yard is fine, but a different place).
 Then you combine all the capped brood, the other queen, or a new queen (caged), or no queen and one frame with some eggs and open brood (so they will raise a new one) into one hive in the middle of the old locations so all the returning field bees come back to the one hive.